wallawil/CS207/README.md

 insert image of breadboard and photo beside

 * Supply two power sources to your robot.
 This will allow both the HC-05 and servos to operate simultaneously.
 * Note that providing two 5V sources will likely be insufficient.
-One of your sources should be at least 7.5V.
+One of your sources should be at least 7.5V, and it would be best to provide 9V to the barrel jack on the Arduino.